H142: Protect Our Students Act.-AB Latest Version

 Rules

-AN ACT to modify penalties and definitions for certain sex offenses against students, to INCREASE the penalties for the failure of school administrators to report certain misconduct to the state BOARD OF EDUCATION, TO REQUIRE PUBLIC SCHOOL UNITS TO SHOW students in grades six through twelve a video produced by the center for safer schools containing age‑appropriate information about sexual abuse, AND TO DEFINE conduct directly related to the office or eMPLOYMENT as it Pertains to THE FORFEITURE OF RETIREMENT BENEFITS, as recommended by the department of public instruction.
+AN ACT to modify penalties and definitions for certain sex offenses against students, to INCREASE the penalties for the failure of school administrators to report certain misconduct to the state BOARD OF EDUCATION, TO REQUIRE PUBLIC SCHOOL UNITS TO SHOW students in grades six through twelve a video produced by the center for safer schools containing age‑appropriate information about sexual abuse, AND TO DEFINE conduct directly related to the office or eMPLOYMENT as it Pertains to THE FORFEITURE OF RETIREMENT BENEFITS, as recommended by the DEPARTMENT OF PUBLIC INSTRUCTION; TO CLARIFY THE REQUIREMENT FOR THE BUNCOMBE COUNTY BOARD OF EDUCATION TO ESTABLISH ITS ELECTORAL DISTRICTS; AND TO REQUIRE THE BUNCOMBE COUNTY BOARD OF EDUCATION AND ASHEVILLE CITY BOARD OF EDUCATION TO STUDY MERGING THE BUNCOMBE COUNTY SCHOOL ADMINISTRATIVE UNIT AND THE CITY OF ASHEVILLE SCHOOL ADMINISTRATIVE UNIT.

 The General Assembly of North Carolina enacts: